 - The essay competition for schoolchildren was organized in 35 schools

-- Out of 109 essays 20 best ones were selected and only the authors of top three best essays were selected winners to implement their environmental sustainability ideas for $1500 US each;
+- Out of 109 essays the best 20 were selected and only the authors of the top three best essays were announced the winners to implement their environmental sustainability ideas for $1500 US each received from HSBC Bank